imagitama/phasmophobia-site/how-to-play/index.md

 - An entire hall and some side rooms could have freezing temperatures
 - The thermometer is not required to detect this

+### Ghost Writing Book

+If you place the Ghost Writing Book in the room the ghost is haunting it could write words into it like "kill kill kill".

+### EMF Reader

+If the EMF Reader goes up to the maximum level (5) then it is a form of evidence.

+### Spirit Box

+If you talk into the Spirit Box and the ghost replies (with a 1 word answer like "kill" or "ok" or "hello" etc.) then it is evidence.